nmoorenz/advent-of-code/2023/README-2023.md

 -   `np.insert()` does me well here.
 -   I thought I had part two done by not actually doing the expansion and adding millions to the distances between the galaxies but that did not quote work.
+-   What did work was realising that you've accounted for one unit of distance so actually insert 999,999 rows or columns.

 ### Day 12